 Saturday – Breakfast and stretching will take place at 8am.
 We will have our first building session from 9am-12pm, followed by lunch at 12pm.
 The second building session will take place from 1pm-5pm.
 We will have a rest/shower period before dinner at 6pm.
 After dinner, we will continue our reading discussion around a bonfire.

 Sunday – Breakfast and stretching will take place at 8am.
-Our final building session will take place from 9am-1pm (with a snack break in the middle).
-Lunch will take place at 1pm, followed by a group reflection.
+Our final building session will be from 9am-1pm (with a snack break in the middle).
+Lunch will be at 1pm, followed by a group reflection.
 The workshop ends at 2pm, and participants can leave as needed.

 Accommodations